Is your eczema mild, moderate, or severe? It’s not always an easy question to answer.

-One study found that 40% of patients rated their eczema as severe while just 18% of doctors gave it the same rating.
+One study shows that 40% of patients rated their eczema as severe, whereas just 18% of doctors gave it the same rating.
 That’s in part why scientists developed tools for you and your doctor to assess the severity of your eczema in a more careful way.

 Two of the most common of these tools are the Eczema Area and Severity Index (EASI) and the Severity Scoring of Atopic Dermatitis Index (SCORAD).

-The EASI looks at how your eczema affects four different body regions:
+The EASI looks at how your eczema affects four body regions: